 The event was attended by over 250 guests, including New York State Comptroller Tom DiNapoli, Assembly Member Deborah Glick, State Senator Brian Kavanagh, Council Member Chris Marte, and Council Member Erik Bottcher.
-It featured performances by the String Trio Lynn Bechtold, Mioi Takeda and Nurmira Greenberg, and the Greenwich House Music School Dance Clarinets.
-A specially curated presentation of Village Voices, an exhibit by Greenwich Village Society for Historic Preservation, was also on display.
+It featured performances by the String Trio Lynn Bechtold, Mioi Takeda, and Nurmira Greenberg, and the Greenwich House Music School Dance Clarinets.
+A specially curated presentation of Village Voices, an exhibit by the Greenwich Village Society for Historic Preservation, was also on display.

 The benefit was a celebration of the people and places of Greenwich House that are and have been crucial to the organization’s 120 years of service, support, and enrichment.
 The history of Greenwich House is intrinsically linked with the rich history of Greenwich Village and New York City.
-From the progressive activism of the early 20th century, to the economic devastation of the depression era, to the artistic vibrancy of the 60s, to the unfathomable loss during the AIDS crisis, to the widespread isolation felt during the COVID-19 shut downs, Greenwich House has served, supported, enriched, and enlivened the West Village community and beyond.
+From the progressive activism of the early 20th century to the economic devastation of the depression era to the artistic vibrancy of the 60s to the unfathomable loss during the AIDS crisis, to the widespread isolation felt during the COVID-19 shutdowns, Greenwich House has served, supported, enriched, and enlivened the West Village community and beyond.

-Many individuals generously sponsored the event, including Cathy and Frank Aquila, Myrna Chao, Chris and Amy Kiplok, Diane and Gerard Koeppel, Greg and Ilana Mazlin, Jan-Willem and Ricarda van den Dorpel, Ed and Karen Adler, Henry Pinnell, Daniel Sussman and Beth Barry, Rosemary Corbet, Samir and Erin Hussein, Whitney Lawson and George McCullogh, Tamara Alexander Lynch, Margie and Ted Mayer.
+Many individuals generously sponsored the event, including Cathy and Frank Aquila, Myrna Chao, Chris, and Amy Kiplok, Diane and Gerard Koeppel, Greg and Ilana Mazlin, Jan-Willem and Ricarda van den Dorpel, Ed and Karen Adler, Henry Pinnell, Daniel Sussman, and Beth Barry, Rosemary Corbet, Samir, and Erin Hussein, Whitney Lawson and George McCullogh, Tamara Alexander Lynch, Margie, and Ted Mayer.